-Oakland County Executive David Coulter has appointed Sean Carlson deputy county executive to oversee the Management & Budget, Information Technology, and Economic Development & Community Affairs departments.
+Sean Carlson serves as an Oakland County Deputy Executive.
+He oversees the offices of Management & Budget, Information Technology, and Economic Development & Community Affairs.

-Carlson served as the executive director of the Michigan Defense Center.
-He is a key architect of Michigan's "Protect & Grow" strategy to attract Department of Defense missions, to improve the aerospace and defense industry, and to assist small businesses in diversifying into the defense industry.
+Prior to his appointment Carlson served as the executive director of the Michigan Defense Center.
+In this position he was a key architect of Michigan's "Protect & Grow" strategy to attract Department of Defense missions, to improve the aerospace and defense industry, and to assist small businesses in diversifying into the defense industry.
 He also served as vice president of the international trade program at the Michigan Economic Development Corporation.

-Carlson, a Commerce Township resident, was the senior deputy director of Michigan's Department of Management & Budget from 2003 to 2006.
+Carlson was the senior deputy director of Michigan's Department of Management & Budget from 2003 to 2006.
 Under his leadership, the National Association State Procurement Officials recognized Michigan's procurement organization as among the top five in the U.S. in 2005.
-The National Association of Government Accountants named Carlson as one of the top state leaders in the country in 2006 for his development of policies bringing integrity to public procurement, creation of a statewide MiDEAL (cooperative buying) program, and leading the state efforts to save over $250 million in government contracting.
+The National Association of Government Accountants named Carlson as one of the top state leaders in the country in 2006 for his development of policies bringing integrity to public procurement, creation of a statewide MiDEAL (cooperative buying) program and leading the state efforts to save over $250 million in government contracting.